kpym/svgpath/README.md

 ## Output

-These methods evaluate the affine transform (if any) at their begining.
+These methods evaluate the affine transform (if any) at their beginning.

 ### .toString(parameters [=''], normalize [=true], errstop [=false]) -> string